 The Tube – everything 80s yoof wanted from a television program.
 Spotty bands, saucy It Girls, a host with a voice vaguely like a trumpet.

 The Apprentice – blokes smelling sweetly of radox shower gel, girls with freshly ironed hair, everyone with a VPL from their too-tight suits.
-Sexy TV at its sexiest.
+All showcasing something called “acumen”.

-Cover Up – A fashion photographer and male model are secretly undercover vigilantes with revenge on their minds.
+Cover Up – A fashion photographer and male model are secretly undercover vigilantes.

-Tripods – a kid’s TV drama from back when it was okay to completely spook children, this was about the olde worlde being enslaved and branded by strange machines.
+Tripods – a kid’s TV drama from back when it was okay to spook children, this was about the olde worlde being enslaved and branded by machines.

-Horace and Pete – before his uncontrollable wanking habit took its toll and was officially exposed, Louis CK was making a cross between Cheers and Beckett.
+Horace and Pete – before his uncontrollable wanking habit took its toll, Louis CK was making a cross between Cheers and Beckett.
 Can you separate the art from the artist?
 Yes.
 The answer to that question is always yes.

 Friday Night Lights – on the packet this says it’s a “high school drama about an American Football team”, this can’t be any good can it?
 Wrong compadre.
 Way wrong.
-This might be the greatest TV show ever made, and we’re not even being ironic for once.
+This might be the greatest TV show ever made.

 The Kids of Degrassi Street – an 80s staple, you could ultimately follow these sweet little Canadian dudes to Junior High (on the show Degrassi Junior High), and then to normal High (Degrassi High), and if you tuned in now, they’d probably still be there, freezing their dicks off, lost in adulthood, drinking drugs and smoking alcohol and brainlessly boffing each other like the rest of us.
 Goddam loss of innocence, what’s that aboot?